ThibaultUsel/Basart_mapping/README.md

-# Basart_mapping
+# Basart mapping
-RDF mapping of exhibition data
+RDF mapping of exhibition data using #CIDOC-CRM